sgodfrey66/Polls_and_press/part_01/readme.md

 Time limits will be strictly enforced -- you will get a warning at 1 minute, however.

-We will expect that you have a slide deck of some kind -- using Google Slides is _highly_ encouraged, however.

 ## Expectations

 1. A slide deck and talk that answers the three questions about your proposed projects outlined above